Menopause has been one great ride for me. It was a game changer!

 Major Functions of Your Thyroid Glands

 Your thyroid gland is a butterfly-shaped organ located right at the base and center of your neck.
 In men, the landmark is the Adam’s apple.
-Its main function is to regulatefor energy.
+Its main function is to regulate metabolism for energy.

 The thyroid gland is a small part of your body, but it has an enormous job keeping your body processes balanced.
 Aside from metabolism, it also helps with: